pasqualedazzeo/auralytics/README.md

 - **Storage**: Transcripts are stored in localStorage, which has limited capacity and is cleared when browser data is cleared
 - **Authentication**: The current implementation uses mock authentication and is not secure for production use
 - **AI Analysis**: The current implementation uses mock data and does not perform actual AI analysis
+- **Error Handling**: Some error states may not be properly communicated to the user

 ## Future Improvements